If you can’t find the answer to your question, please contact us and we will get back to you as soon as possible.

 Students receive a unique 9-digit campus-wide identification number (CWID) when they first enroll.
 Your CWID will be used instead of your Social Security Number to identify all your records.
 You will also need your CWID the first time you log into the CSUF Student Portal.
 If you lose your CWID, go to the What's My CWID (Campus-Wide ID)? page of the Student Portal.

-The first time you enroll for a class with Extension and International Programs, you will receive a Personal Identification Number (PIN) by email.
-Use this number in combination with your student ID to customize your account the first time you log into the Student Portal.
+The first time you enroll into a course via Extension and International Programs, you will receive a Personal Identification Number (PIN) by email.
+Use this number in combination with your student ID (CWID) to customize your account the first time you log into the CSUF Student Portal.

-The Student Portal provides access to your confidential information (where you can look up grades, units, classes taken, etc.).
+The CSUF Student Portal provides access to your personal and academic confidential information (where you can look up grades, schedule, unofficial transcript and other importnat statistics).

-EIP students who lose or misplace a PIN may go to the What’s my registration PIN? page of the Student Portal.
+Students enrolled through EIP, who forget or misplace a PIN, may go to the What’s my registration PIN? page of the Student Portal.

 Academic or financial holds are placed when there is an issue to be resolved.
-Once the hold is waived or removed, the student can register.
+Once the hold is waived or removed, the student can inititate enrollment.
 Students must make sure any hold is waived or removed before enrollment can be processed.
-Disqualified students must contact an Open University Advisor to get a hold waived or removed.
+Disqualified students from CSUF must contact an Open University Advisor to get a recurring DQ Hold waived or removed.

 The financial assistance options for Open University students are different than those available to admitted CSUF students.
 Please see our Financial Assistance page for more information.